HamiltonsPrincipal17/debanjanmallik.github.io/_pages/cv.md

 **Deterministic Gap Bounds for Layered Attention**
 *June 2026–present*
-Finite-depth deterministic bounds for layered attention dynamics, with emphasis on true-versus-effective dynamics and ordering errors.
+Finite-depth deterministic bounds for layered attention dynamics, with emphasis on true-versus-effective description and ordering errors.

 **Commutator-Driven Stability Bounds for Periodic Switching**
 *September 2025–May 2026*